johannakallstrom14/Group4ProjectVR/README.md

 For example:

-- Immersive and realistic 3D models of [...]
+- Immersive and realistic 3D models of cherries, A palace built in Maya, a book and an intractive lake.
+The nature has trees that look realistic with wind and bushes/flowers.
-- Interactive and intuitive controls using hand gestures and voice commands
+- Interactive and intuitive controls using hand interaction the Meta sdk so everything maps to the gestures of real life.
-- Customizable settings and preferences for the user experience
+- our setting are not necessarliy changable however the audio can be turned up or turned down.
-- Compatible with various XR platforms and devices
+- Compatible with various XR platforms and devices: it is compatible with a few different headsets.

 Watch the demo video or try the live version.